xyeres/fylo-component/README.md

 # Accessible data storage component built with HTML & SCSS partials

 This is a solution to the [Fylo data storage component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-data-storage-component-1dZPRbV5n).
+I did not design this one (sometimes I do) I was given a JPG and a style guide with some color values.

 ## Table of contents